botwiki/botwiki.org/content/monthly-bot-challenge/2016-april.md

 </p>

-Your goal for the April 2016 Monthly Bot Challenge was to create a bot that **supports a good cause or raises awareness about an important issue**.
+The goal for the April 2016 Monthly Bot Challenge was to create a bot that **supports a good cause or raises awareness about an important issue**.

 You could have made a bot that [suggests its followers where to donate money](/bots/twitterbots/donorschamps).
 Or you could have made a bot that [tweets as certain events occur](https://twitter.com/gundeaths).